Success of Your Dog Vs Performance Requirements

 Many handler’s try to smooth this lack of foundational understanding over with a Plan B or a stop gap measure.
 It happened this weekend with a super awesome disc dogger who was working with us during a B&B Day Pass.
 He was experiencing some problems with the juggle behavior (it’s an amazing juggle sequence – sheesh!) and was getting very frustrated.

-It was pretty obvious to me that he and the dog were performing the skill historically, but the dog and the team didn’t really understand it.
+It was pretty obvious to me that he and the dog performed the skill historically, but the dog and the team didn’t really understand it.
 The dog refused to drop.
-A couple of reps and some visible frustration, and he changed tack and cued,”Wait!” between the catches and it worked.
-“Done Deal,” is what his body language and demeanor said.
+A couple of poorly performed reps with visible frustration and the handler changed tack and cued, sharply, “Wait!” between the catches and it worked.
+“Done Deal,” is what his body language and demeanor said .
+He muscled the skill.
+Mission accomplished.

-The performance of the juggling skill with the Wait cue happened.
+The performance of the juggling skill happened.
 Performance requirements were met.
 But the success and understanding, and future success and understanding of the dog was hampered.
 The desired behavior was performed, but at what degree of competence and at what expense?

 A Slippery Slope

-This kind of capitulation to performance requirements create a slippery slope.
-What happens when the wait stops working?
-What behavior will be sacrificed next to hit those performance requirements?
-This happens all the time.
+This capitulation to performance requirements creates a slippery slope.
+What happens when the Wait stops working?
+What behavior will be sacrificed next to hit performance requirements?
+This happens all the time in dogs sports, disc especially.

-As dog sport handlers, we need to put our dogs success and understanding above the performance requirements of the handler and the performance requirements of the competitive game.
+Dog sport handlers need to put the dog’s success and understanding above the performance requirements of the competitive game and the performance requirements of the handler.
 Professional athletes do much more than scrimmage.

-It’s much better to learn and apply this lesson early when you’re dialing a new dog in or climbing up the competitive ranks than it is to try to learn and apply it when you’re a threat to win it all.
-Speaking from experience, it’s a painful lesson.
+It’s much better to learn and apply this lesson early when the handler is dialing a new dog in or climbing up the competitive ranks than it is to try to learn and apply it when the team are a threat to win it all.
+Speaking from experience; it’s a painful lesson.

 Toss and Fetch: A Typical Example